Vitamins and Minerals – What Exactly They Do?

 Magnesium

-• Benefits: Keeps the immune system healthy, regulates blood pressure and promotes the breakdown of carbohydrates, fat, and protein.
+• Benefits: Maintains a healthy immune system, regulates blood pressure, and promotes the breakdown of carbohydrates, fats, and proteins.

-• Signs of Deficiency: Skin lesions, poor heart health, muscle cramps, tremors, diarrhea, respiratory issues, dizziness, slow wound healing, type II diabetes, and growth problems among children.
+• Signs of Deficiency: Skin lesions, poor heart health, muscle cramps, tremors, diarrhea, respiratory issues, dizziness, slow wound healing, type II diabetes, and growth problems in children.

 • Recommended Dietary Allowance (RDA): 310mg – 400mg.